mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 **Access permissions**

-Currently only published webpages from your AEM Sites are indexed.
-All data indexed using the Adobe Experience Manager Sites Microsoft Graph connector is visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+Currently only published assets from your AEM Assets are indexed.
+All data indexed using the Adobe Experience Manager Assets Microsoft Graph connector is visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ### Content